 It was James Dixon, the founder and CTO of Pentaho who coined the term “Data Lake” he explains it as; “If you think of a datamart as a store of bottled water – cleansed and packaged and structured for easy consumption – the data lake is a large body of water in a more natural state.
 The contents of the data lake stream in from a source to fill the lake and various users of the lake can come to examine, dive in, or take samples.”
 Is this just a new trend replacing the Data Warehouse or is it something your company could benefit from?
-Here are four comparisons between a Data Warehouse and a Date Lake to help you…
+Here are four differences between Data lake and data warehouse to help you…

 1. Format Of Data Stored